teambit/docs/docs/tutorials/bit-react-tutorial.md

 ## Modify the Component

-Next, we are going to make a change to the component and export it back to the collection.
+Next, we are going to make a change to the component and export it back to the scope.
 We will add a **View** button to the product list.
 For simplicity, it will only show an alert saying the product has been viewed.

 ### Import the Component